forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-without-express/initialisation.md

         database: "auth_session", // change this to your database name
     //  tables: {
     //      signingKey: "signing_key", // name of the table to store secrets.
-    //      refreshTokens: "refresh_token" // name of the table to store session information.
+    //      refreshTokens: "refresh_token", // name of the table to store session information.
+    //      allTokens: "all_tokens"
     //  }
     },
     tokens: {